 How to get there: by train from Prague Main Station (Praha Hlavni nadrazi) to Kutna Hora Main Station.
 Here you will change for a local train and go to Kutna Hora City (Mesto) or Kutna Hora Sedlec for the Ossuary.
 Don’t worry, there is a lot of tourist getting off and on the train so you won’t definitely get lost.

 Cesky Krumlov is another UNESCO World Heritage Site in the Czech Republic and favorite place to visit by the tourists.
 The city is built around the large Cesky Krumlov Castle.
-Inside the castle complex, there is a beautiful garden and baroque outdoor theater.
-Due to its age, the theater is only used three times a year.
+Inside the castle complex, there is a beautiful garden and baroque outdoor theatre.
+Due to its age, the theatre is only used three times a year.

 Cesky Krumlov hosts a number of festivals such as Five-Petaled Rose Festival when the downtown is turned into a medieval town with craftsmen, artists, musicians, and local people in costume.

 How to get there: use a bus service operator RegioJet, that leaves every hour from bus station Praha – Na Knizeci (metro station Andel).
 Journey by bus takes around 3 hours.

 Bohemian Switzerland National Park is a picturesque region in the north-western part of Czech Republic, at the German border.
 It is a great place for a hike and enjoying the beauty of nature.
 If you are feeling tired, there are touristic buses and trains going to the National Park.

 The famous rock formation Pravcicka Brana (pictured) it is the largest natural sandstone arch in Europe.

 How to get there: take a train from Prague Masaryk railway station to Decin and then change for a local train to Krasna Lipa, that is in the heart of Bohemian Switzerland.
 The journey by train takes around 3 hours.